PrecipiceBlades/Single-Path-NAS-with-MAESTRO/README.md

 For syntax of the DFSL file, please refer to other DFSL files in data/DFSL_description.

-NB: you must put the dataflow in the "data/DFSL_description" file
+### NB: you must put the dataflow under the "data/DFSL_description" directory

 # How to profile default models: